Here’s my prediction: The 2020s will go down as the golden age of side gigs.

 Getaround is a popular car-sharing app that operates in the U.S. and countries in Europe.
 Similar to Turo, you can list your car in an open marketplace according to your schedule.
 Guests can then rent your car for an agreed-upon time.

-By far the coolest feature is Getaround Connect, a device you can install that lets guests unlock your car using the Getaround app.
+By far the coolest feature is Getaround Connect, a device you can install that lets you track your car’s location and allows guests to unlock your car using the Getaround app.

 Airbnb, based in San Francisco, is an online marketplace for short-term property rentals.
-As an alternative to hotels and motels, they became popular for customers wanting something different and new.
+As an alternative to hotels and motels, they became popular with customers wanting something different and new.

 If you have extra space in your house, have a second residence, are out of town a lot, and want your real estate to create extra income, Airbnb might be the gig for you.